umutdinceryananer/Mobile-Game-Analytics-Pipeline/README.md

 #### Notebooks

-* 0.9-SQL-Validation-and-Samples.ipynb â†’ sql_analysis.ipynb
+* 0.9-SQL-Validation-and-Samples.ipynb â†' sql_analysis.ipynb
     * Runs 3 canonical queries (daily installs, funnel step rates, ROI/ROAS) and validates notebook vs. SQL outputs.

-* 1.0-EDA-and-Funnel.ipynb â†’ eda.ipynb
+* 1.0-EDA-and-Funnel.ipynb â†' eda.ipynb
-    * Defines the funnel (install â†’ onboarding â†’ D1 â†’ purchase), produces the first KPI table and a funnel chart.
+    * Defines the funnel (install â†' onboarding â†' D1 â†' purchase), produces the first KPI table and a funnel chart.

-* 2.0-ROI-and-ROAS-by-Channel.ipynb â†’ roas_analysis.ipynb
+* 2.0-ROI-and-ROAS-by-Channel.ipynb â†' roas_analysis.ipynb
     * Computes ROI/ROAS by acquisition channel (+optional platform), exports ranked tables and visuals, ends with 3 actionable recommendations.

 * 2.1-Retention-Cohorts.ipynb
     * D1/D7 cohort heatmaps and top/bottom channel lists, with short commentary on implications.

-* 3.0-Forecast-or-Churn.ipynb (new, compact)
+* 3.0-Churn-Model.ipynb
-    * Option A: Revenue/ARPDAU forecasting (Prophet/SARIMAX) with backtests (SMAPE/MAPE).
-    * Option B: Churn classification (LogReg + XGBoost/LightGBM) with AUC/PR-AUC, calibration, and Top-K lift.
+    * Builds the churn feature set, trains LogReg & XGBoost, records ROC/PR metrics, and exports risk segments + Tableau-ready artefacts.

 --------

 ## Usage & Reproducibility

-This section explains **how to run the project endâ€‘toâ€‘end**, how SQL/Notebooks are wired, and where artifacts are exported.
-It is written to be **copyâ€‘paste runnable** on a fresh machine.
+This section explains **how to run the project endâ€'toâ€'end**, how SQL/Notebooks are wired, and where artifacts are exported.
+It is written to be **copyâ€'paste runnable** on a fresh machine.

 ---